Nartanasala (1963 film): Music

 Susarla Dakshinamurthi composed the film's soundtrack and background score.
 Nartanasala's soundtrack, marketed by Saregama, consists of 21 tracks including songs, poems, and collection of selected dialogue from the film.
 Out of 21 songs produced, only nine are used in the film.
 Raghavacharya and Sri Sri penned the lyrics for the songs.
 P. V. Koteswara Rao of Bharani Studios worked on the re-recording and songs.
 RCA and Western Electric sound systems were used for the same.

 The song "Salalitha Raaga Sudharasa" is based on the Kalyani raga of the carnatic music.
 The makers were initially reluctant with the song's classic nature and insisted to change it.
 When Dakshinamurthi and Raghavacharya completed work on a new version, Kondala Rao and Satyam requested the makers to retain the previous version.
-Due to the unavailability of singers Ghantasala and S. Janaki, Dakshinamurthi chose musician M. Balamuralikrishna and Bangalore Latha to provide the vocals.
+Dakshinamurthi chose musician M. Balamuralikrishna and Bangalore Latha to provide the vocals.
 The song "Jaya Gana Nayaka" is a ragamalika composition and is based on three ragas—Gambhiranata, Todi, and Punnagavarali.

 Nartanasala is one of Dakshinamurthi's critically acclaimed works in Telugu cinema.
 M. L. Narasimham of The Hindu noted that Dakshinamurthi's "melodious" background score contributed largely to the film's success.
 "Salalitha Raaga Sudharasa" gained the status of a chartbuster, while "Janani Siva Kamini" gained recognition as a prayer song.
 Other successful songs of Nartanasala were "Dariki Raboku", "Sakhiya Vivarinchave", "Evarikosam Ee Mandahasam", and "Naravara O Kuruvara".